Modeling collective behaviors: A moment-based approach: Numerical example

 \subsubsection{Simulation results and discussion}

-The trajectories of the approximated moments are compared with those of the true moments in the interval $t \in [0,3]$ and shown for the monomials in Figure~\ref{Fig:moment_traj_0to3s}, for Chebyshev polynomials in Figure~\ref{Fig:moment_traj_cheb_t0to3}, and for Gaussian functions \eqref{eq:gaussian} in Figure~\ref{Fig:moment_traj_gauss_poly_t0to3}.
-For the cases with monomial and Gaussian kernels the optimization solver did not converge for $L_\infty$ norm and those results are therefore omitted.
+The trajectories of the true and approximate moments are compared on the interval $t \in [0,3]$, and shown for the monomials in Figure~\ref{Fig:moment_traj_0to3s}, for Chebyshev polynomials \eqref{eq:chebyshev} in Figure~\ref{Fig:moment_traj_cheb_t0to3}, and for Gaussian functions \eqref{eq:gaussian} in Figure~\ref{Fig:moment_traj_gauss_poly_t0to3}.
+For the cases with monomial and Gaussian kernels the optimization solver did not converge for $L_\infty$ approximation, and those results are therefore omitted.

-In both the approximate models with monomials and Gaussian kernels, all the approximated moments match the true moments well in the interval $[0,3]$.
+In both the approximate models with monomials and Gaussian kernels, all the approximate moments match the true moments well in the interval $[0,3]$.
 For the case with Chebyshev polynomials, some of the higher order moments start to deviate from the true moments at around time 1, whereas the errors in the lower order moments remain small throughout the whole interval $[0,3]$.
-Next we consider the approximate models based on $L_2$ error using Gaussian kernels with and without bounds on the logarithmic norm of the system.
-As shown in Figure~\ref{Fig:moment_traj_gauss_poly_t0to3} the two approximations behave well for $t \in [0, 3]$, but as shown in Figure~\ref{Fig:moment_traj_gauss_poly_3to100s} the approximate moments have an oscillating trajectory for the case without the logarithmic norm bound.
+Next we consider the approximate models based on $L_2$ error using Gaussian kernels with and without bounds on the logarithmic norms of the system for a longer time interval.
+As shown in Figure~\ref{Fig:moment_traj_gauss_poly_t0to3} the two approximations behave well for $t \in [0, 3]$, but as shown in Figure~\ref{Fig:moment_traj_gauss_poly_3to100s} the approximate moments have an oscillating trajectory for $t\in [3, 100]$ for the case without the logarithmic norm bound.
 On the other hand, the moment trajectory corresponding to the model with logarithmic norm bound has a stable behavior, which illustrates that the use of logarithmic norm bounds can have a stabilizing effect on the moment dynamics.